SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 |sap:filterable = true|The property can be used in $filter query parameter|If a property is set to filterable=false and $filter is used on that property OData Fwk raises an error|
 |sap:filterable = false|filterable = false|If a property is set to filterable=false and $filter is used on that property OData FW raises an error|

-**Exception**:If a property has sap:creatable = false and Nullable = false (usually the case for ObjectID property as the value is auto-generated); even if a value is provided, OData Framework will ignore it without raising any error.
+**Exception**: If a property has the attributes sap:creatable = false and Nullable = false (usually the case for ObjectID property as the value is auto-generated); OData Framework will ignore any value provided for such properties without raising an error.

 **Note**: The "Nullable" attribute indicates if the underlying field in the database allows null values.
 It is only relevant for the API consumers when combined with sap:creatable and sap:updatable annotations.
 For example: A property with the combination of Nullable=false AND sap:creatable = true attributes indicates that the a value for the propety is Mandatory (required).